 My friend Grace is the cataloger at my library, which means that almost every item in the library passes through her hands.
-And one of the perks about being friends with catalogers is that they’ll let you know about new releases they think you might like and that the latest books in your favorite series have arrived.*
+And one of the perks about being friends with catalogers is that they’ll let you know that the latest books in your favorite series have arrived and about any new releases they think you might like.*

-Grace has also joined the struggle to find something Janie will read, so she sometimes calls down to ask if I want to try out this or that book and then put it on hold for me for desk pick up.
+Grace has joined the valiant struggle to find something Janie will read, so she sometimes calls down to ask if I want to try this or that book and then put the title in question on hold for me to pick up at the circulation counter.

 “Me?
 Or Janie?”